Bone Strengthening Exercises: Everything you need to know

 The world is wide open in terms of applicable bone-strengthening exercises for younger adults.
 Adults under thirty-five have not yet reached their peak bone density and so have the best opportunity to protect against the gradual loss in bone density over time.
 In addition, because younger adults are more resilient than those older than thirty-five, they can engage in higher impact activities with a lower risk of permanent injury.

-Some examples of excellent bone-strengthening exercises for young adults include bodyweight exercises such as pushups and pullups, running, ball sports (football, basketball, soccer, and more), trampolining, martial arts (tae kwon do, karate, kung fu, jiu jutsu), rock climbing, dancing, and racquet sports (tennis, racquetball, squash).
+Some examples of excellent bone-strengthening exercises for young adults include bodyweight exercises such as pushups and pullups, running, ball sports (football, basketball, soccer, and more), trampolining, martial arts (tae kwon do, karate, kung fu, jiu jitsu), rock climbing, dancing, and racquet sports (tennis, racquetball, squash).
 There are endless options to choose from!
 It’s recommended that young adults engage in vigorous-intensity exercise at least three days per week.

 Bone Strengthening Exercises for Adults Aged 35 and Over